danielsoutar/daggery/docs/recipes.md

     return decorator
 ```

-In this decorator we can skip, or 'bypass' a Node's transform entirely if one of the inputs matches an error type we accept, and the first error is returned.
+In this decorator we can skip, or 'bypass' a Node's evaluate method entirely if one of the inputs matches an error type we accept, and the first error is returned.
 This enables Nodes to be decoupled from each other in having to know anything about errors.

 Deeper integration with these decorators could be a viable option in the future with injected contexts, or more besides!